cuthbertLab/music21/buildDoc/rst/about.rst

 Additionally, the following individuals have contributed materials or knowledge to this project.
 They are all greatly appreciated.

-* Donald Byrd, researcher on University of Indiana who created a schema for computer-aided musicology (along with the source of all sorts of examples of how music notation is difficult).
+* `Donald Byrd`_, researcher on University of Indiana who created a schema for computer-aided musicology (along with the source of all sorts of examples of how music notation is difficult).

+* `Ewa Dahlig-Turek`_ has kindly given permission to distribute the Essen folksong database with music21.

 * `Michael Good`_ and Recordare.com for creating MusicXML and many discussions about the project.

-* `Margaret Greentree`_ has given permission for distribution of her edited collection of the Bach chorales in MusicXML format as part of the music21 corpus.
+* `Margaret Greentree`_ has kindly  given permission for distribution of her edited collection of the Bach chorales in MusicXML format as part of the music21 corpus.
   Her website contains all these chorales in additional formats.